 Here are a few renting business basics that you need to be aware of before you start giving out your apartment for rent.

 The shortage of capital should not be an obstacle to planning the apartment rental business.
-To start a rental business you must have land and the building from the ground up and for that, you must have capital.
-For gathering enough capital here are a few options you might want to look into:
+To start a rental business, you must have land and the building from the ground up, and for that, you must have capital.
+For gathering enough capital, here are a few options you might want to look into:

-- Loan from friends, relatives
+- A loan from friends, relatives

-- Your savings
+- Your personal savings